BaSys-PC1/controlcomponent/README.md

 ```

 5. Create a class MyControlComponent that extends BaseControlComponent.
-The custom functional client is indirectly created inside the contructor by means of a ConnectionManager that connects the functional client to its back-end on component activation.
+The custom service implementation is created inside the contructor by means of a ConnectionManager that connects the service implementation to its back-end on component activation.
 The method registerOperationModes() gives you an anchor to create and assign operation modes to a control component inside its implementation.
 ```java
 public class MyControlComponent extends BaseControlComponent {